Find Affordable College Courses

 Boston, MA

-Boston University landed the #17 spot in the 2023 rankings for the best health professions programs.
-Boston U is a very large private not-for-profit school located in the city of Boston.
+Boston University did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #17 on the list.
+Boston U is a very large private not-for-profit school located in the large city of Boston.

 The average amount in student loans that health professions majors at Boston U take out is $26,667.
 This translates to an average monthly loan payment of $666, based on a 10-year repayment plan.